How to Cut Apart a Chicken & Cumin Chicken with Black Bean Stuffing Recipe

 - 1/4 cup chicken stock

 - Season chicken pieces with salt and pepper and lightly cover with oil.
 Mix cumin seeds with agave syrup or honey and set aside.

-- In the last two minutes of cooking, brush with the cumin/agave syrup on both sides of chicken and cook each side for one minute.
-Chicken is done when internal temperature reaches 160 degrees F.
+- In the last two minutes of cooking, brush with the cumin/agave syrup on both sides of the chicken and cook each side for one minute.
+Chicken is done when the internal temperature reaches 160 degrees F.

 - Remove chicken from grill and let rest at least 10 minutes before serving.

 - For Stuffing: Using metal tongs blacken chile and jalapeño peppers on the grill for 3 minutes per side.
-Place chile and jalapeño in small bowl, cover with foil tightly.
+Place chile and jalapeño in a small bowl, and cover with foil tightly.
 Let sit for 10 minutes.
-Once cool, wipe skin off (do not rinse under water).
+Once cool, wipe the skin off (do not rinse under water).
 Discard stems.
 Discard seeds (unless you want it spicier).
 Chop chile and jalapeño into ½-inch pieces.
 Set aside.

 - Using metal tongs, place tortillas on the grill for 30 seconds on each side or until slightly charred.
 Chop tortillas into ¾-inch strips.